kudobuilder/operators/repository/flink/docs/demo/financial-fraud/README.md

     - Install the Flink demo objects straight out of the repository:
         ```
         $ kubectl kudo install repository/flink/docs/demo/financial-fraud/demo-operator --instance flink-demo
-        operator.kudo.dev/v1alpha1/flink-demo created
-        operatorversion.kudo.dev/v1alpha1/flink-demo-0.1.0 created
-        No instance named 'flink-demo' tied to this 'flink-demo' version has been found.
-Do you want to create one?
-(Yes/no) yes
         instance.kudo.dev/v1alpha1/flink-demo created
         ```